↑

 • Lightly flour a flat surface and roll out dough to one quarter inch, using flour as needed to keep dough from sticking.

-• Cut shapes out of dough and place on prepared baking sheet.
+• Cut shapes out of dough (here is the cookie cutters I used) and place on prepared baking sheet.

 • Bake for 20 to 40 minutes – depending on desired level of crunchiness.